 Even seemingly minor head impacts, like a fall during a leisurely walk, can lead to a concussion.
-At the same time, more significant incidents, such as car accidents, may result in a more mild injury.
+At the same time, more significant incidents, such as car accidents, may result in a milder injury.

 Unfortunately, the factors that predict the severity and duration of symptoms are still not well understood.

-So it’s essential to note that despite a child appearing and feeling back to normal, they may still experience subtle cognitive inefficiencies, indicating that the recovery process can span up to two years.
+So it’s essential to note that despite a child appearing and feeling back to normal, they may still experience subtle cognitive inefficiencies, indicating that the recovery process can still be ongoing.